Launching on Kickstarter · Fall 2026

 They get the blame.
 You get a rung up the corporate ladder.
 First one to CEO wins.
 Eye contact at the standup is optional.

-Eight categories, one bad week
+Three card types, one bad week

 Color-coded misery,